Ninja Gaiden III: The Ancient Ship of Doom: Plot

-Between the events of the original Ninja Gaiden and Ninja Gaiden II: The Dark Sword of Chaos,Instruction Manual (NES), p.
-6. "After Ryu's victorious duel with Jaquio, Ashtar returned to the bowels of darkness and bided His time.
-But another evil creature was already on its way as another adventure awaits the unsuspecting Ryu Hayabusa..."
-CIA agent Irene Lew is chased by a man who looks like Ryu Hayabusa to a cliff edge, where she falls to her apparent death.
+Between the events of the original Ninja Gaiden and Ninja Gaiden II: The Dark Sword of Chaos, CIA agent Irene Lew is chased by a man who looks like Ryu Hayabusa to a cliff edge, where she falls to her apparent death.
 In an effort to clear his name, Ryu investigates the laboratory where Irene was killed.
-A mysterious man appears there and tells Ryu to go to the Castle Rock fortress, where he will give Ryu more information about Irene.Ninja Gaiden III: The Ancient Ship of Doom.
-Clancy: "Go to the Castle Rock fortress...I don't have time to give you the details now, once you get there you'll learn all about Irene".
+A mysterious man appears there and tells Ryu to go to the Castle Rock fortress, where he will give Ryu more information about Irene.
+On his way, Ryu encounters A. Foster via a video image, who claims to be unaware of Irene's whereabouts, and the look-alike who killed Irene.

-On his way to the outer limits of Castle Rock, Ryu encounters A. Foster via a video image.
-Ryu inquires about Irene, to which Foster replies: "I don't know what you're talking about".Ninja Gaiden III: The Ancient Ship of Doom.
-Foster: "Hmmm...I don't know what you're talking about.
-I heard that you killed Irene".
-Ryu encounters his look-alike who killed Irene.
 The look-alike flees, saying that Foster has ordered him not to eliminate Ryu quite yet.

 Ryu encounters the stranger from the laboratory, who reveals his name as Clancy.
 Clancy reveals that he and Foster were working together until Foster began to design creatures called "bio-noids" – transformed superhumans that are infused with "life energy" from an interdimensional rift that appeared after the demon from Ninja Gaiden was defeated.
 Clancy pleas to Ryu to stop Foster.
 When confronted by Ryu, Foster reveals his plan to kill him and make a powerful bio-noid from his corpse.
 Irene appears to the surprise of both Ryu and Foster.
 Ryu's look-alike transmutes into a bio-noid, which Ryu defeats.